lijun99/altar2-documentation/docs/cuda/Installation.rst

     git clone https://github.com/lijun99/pyre.git
     git clone https://github.com/lijun99/altar.git

 Follow the :ref:`Installation instructions <General>` to compile/install pyre and AlTar.
-With conda, we recommend installing both packages to ``$CONDA_PREFIX``, e. g., ``/opt/anaconda3/envs/altar``, so that next time when you activate conda, all the packages are loaded properly.
-We need an extra step to make a symbolic link to ``lib/python3.9/site-packages``.
+With conda, we recommend installing both packages to ``$CONDA_PREFIX``, e. g., ``/opt/anaconda3/envs/altar``, so that next time when you activate conda, all the packages are loaded automatically.
+We need an extra step to make a symbolic link to ``lib/python3.x/site-packages``.

 .. code-block:: bash